 Justice not revenge: the international criminal court and the ‘grounds to exclude criminal responsibility’: defences or negation of criminality?

-Gilbert, Jeremie (2006) Justice not revenge: the international criminal court and the ‘grounds to exclude criminal responsibility’: defences or negation of criminality?
+Gilbert, Jérémie (2006) Justice not revenge: the international criminal court and the ‘grounds to exclude criminal responsibility’: defences or negation of criminality?
 The International Journal of Human Rights, 10 (2). pp. 143-160.
 ISSN 1364-2987

 Criminal Court there was a large debate on whether the Statute should include a reference to defences that exclude the responsibility of the accused.
 This article explores the debates during the drafting of Article 31 of the Rome Statute which uses the term ‘grounds to exclude criminal responsibility’.

-|Research Areas:||School of Law > Law|
+|Research Areas:||A. > School of Law > Law and Politics|

-|Deposited On:||01 Mar 2010 15:23|
+|Date Deposited:||01 Mar 2010 15:23|